-Baron will be honored and presented with his award at the 58th California Council for the Social Studies Annual Conference in San Jose, March 15-17, 2020.
+Baron will be honored and presented with his award at the 59th California Council for the Social Studies Annual Conference in Costa Mesa, Friday, February 28.

 The Hilda Taba Award is named for Hilda Taba, a university professor at San Francisco State University who significantly influenced education and is internationally renowned for her work in “concept development” in the social studies.